-- You must be up to date with all your mortgage payments
+- You must be up to date with all your current mortgage payments

-- You may not use your first mortgage as security to take out cash or consolidate debt
+- You may not use your primary mortgage as security to take out cash or consolidate debt

 - You will have to pay certain fees associated with resubordination

 A second mortgage refinance may not work for everyone, so they may turn to resubordination.
 If your lender does not agree to resubordination, you still have a few more options.
-One might be trying to negotiate with the lender.
+One might be trying to negotiate with the lender or loan officer.
 In some cases, threatening to leave and switch to another lender may do the trick!
 If that doesn’t work, follow through and try your luck with a new lender.
-That new lender may have different polices and be happy to agree to a resubordination.
+That new lender may have different policies and be happy to agree to a resubordination.

-If the bank denies your request for resubordination, you can try to pay off the full amount of your second mortgage with a loan.
-Sometimes banks and credit unions will propose a package—refinancing the first mortgage alongside offering a large enough loan to pay off the second mortgage.
+If the bank or credit union denies your request for resubordination, you can try to pay off the full loan amount of your second mortgage with another loan instead of refinancing.
+Sometimes banks and credit unions will propose a package—refinancing the first mortgage alongside offering a large enough refinance loan to pay off the second mortgage loan.

 Sometimes this is a great solution.
 But it’s not a good idea for all people in all circumstances.

-If you do try to pay off your second mortgage with a loan, pay close attention to the terms.
+If you do try to pay off your second mortgage with a conventional loan instead of refinancing, pay close attention to the loan term.
 Don’t get so swept up in the excitement of refinancing that you ignore the details.
 Remember, you are essentially applying for a brand-new refinance loan on top of your primary mortgage loan, so you need to make sure that everything is favorable to you.

-If your second mortgage has a fairly low balance, taking on a new loan may not make a lot of sense.
-On the other hand, if your second mortgage has a high interest rate, taking out a loan to pay it off might be a great idea, so your interest payments don’t accumulate.
+If your second mortgage loan has a fairly low balance, taking on a new home loan may not make a lot of sense.
+On the other hand, if your second mortgage has a higher interest rate, taking out a loan to pay it off might be a great idea, so your interest payments don’t accumulate.

-There is another option out there for people who decide against refinancing their mortgages or consolidating their loans.
-EasyKnock's Sell and Stay program allows you to sell your home and then keep right on living in it.
+There is another option out there for people who decide against refinancing their original mortgage or consolidating their loans.
+A sale-leaseback program allows you to sell your home and then keep right on living in it.
 The result?
-You'll have access to your home equity in just a few weeks, and afterward you’ll still go on living in your own home.
+You can convert your home equity to cash, and afterward, you’ll still go on living in your own home.

 Through sale-leaseback options, you can also get the money you need now by using equity to buy a second home or use the money however you’d like.
 There’s no need for refinancing your second mortgage.
 Once you are able to convert your home equity funds, you can use them for whatever you need.
 It’s like your own personal loan, but better because it’s your money.
 Some customers put their home equity funds towards starting a new business.
 Others use them to put a family member through college.
 The possibilities are limitless.